 Lawn Renovation Steps

-Transforming the “Absolutely Terrible” Lawn
+Renovating the “Absolutely Terrible” Lawn

 Within a year’s time you will at least see a difference if you perform the right lawn renovation services on a terrible lawn.
 But to get it into pristine condition, you’ll have to be patient through several seasons of care.

-The lawn at Musikfest in Bethlehem, PA is a great example of this.
+This lawn at Musikfest in Bethlehem, PA is a great example of this.
 After being completely trampled by foot traffic and vendors, there was virtually no grass growing.
 But the lawn renovation services we performed, namely aeration and overseeding, made a world of difference within just one season.
 Still, in order to be in truly great shape, a couple years of these services would be advised.

 For a terrible lawn, we would want to perform aeration and overseeding as soon as it makes sense.
 We’d follow that up with a soil test to see what other needs the lawn might have, followed by a full lawn care program including fertilization, and grub prevention.
 Then, we’d want to aerate and overseed yet again.
 Within two years of lawn renovation services, it will definitely be an entirely different lawn.